sherrillmix/dnapy/README.rst

     -p, --removePoor      remove reads with different length sequence and qualities.
 Note this requires assuming that all reads are 4 lines each
+    -b BADOUT, --badOut BADOUT
+                          a file path in which to save the first 10000 malformed reads with different length sequence and qualities.
+                          Note this requires assuming that all reads are 4 lines each

 countkmers
 ~~~~